The Bitwarden Blog

-With custom fields users can customize their vaults beyond typical logins.
+With custom fields, users can customize a Bitwarden Vaults beyond typical logins.
 For example, in one community case a student user beat the crowd and quickly nabbed seats for high-demand classes before they filled up with the help of custom fields for filling out the class registration forms.

 Expanded functions can help with field names that might vary across pages and sites.
 Details are available on the help page.
 These functions could be useful for adding a ZIP code to a stored credit card for use across pages, for example.
 Custom fields also support up to 5000 characters in length, so RSA 4096-bit SSH keys can be stored and autofilled.

 Editor's Note: This article was originally written on October 5th, 2021 and was updated on January 5th, 2023.